peterstamps/KOReader_MyWebDavPlugin/README.md

   For example a file is copied with (zero) 0 bytes.
   The Total Commander App with the Webdav plugin on Andoid however works fine with all functions.
 Also Nautilus on Ubuntu and other will work fine.

+version: 1.3
+- The ENTRY NEW: WebDav server has been moved under the Clogs icon , Network!.
+Word NEW is then dropped!